jimhigson/oboe.js/writing/main/5_Implementation.md

 Confidently black box testing a stateful unit is difficult.
 Because of side-effects and hidden state we do not know if the same call will later give a different behaviour.
-Building up the JSON from SAX events is a fairly complex process cannot be done efficiently in Javascript without storing some state.
+Building up the parse result from SAX events is a fairly complex process which cannot be done efficiently in Javascript without storing some state.
-It is stored in very simple state-storing units with intricate program logic removed.
-The logic may then be separately expressed as functions which map from one state to the next.
+The state is stored in a simple state-storing unit.
+The intricate logic may then be separately expressed as functions without side effects which transition between one state and the next and this part separately tested without having to double-guess the internals of the unit.
 Although proof of correctness is undecidable, whichever results the functions give while under test, uninfluenced by state I can be confident that they will continue to give in response to future similar events.
-The separate unit holding the state is trivial to test, having exactly one responsibility: to store the result of a function call and later pass that result to the next function.
-This approach clearly breaks with object oriented style encapsulation by not hiding data behind the logic which acts on them but I feel the departure is worthwhile for the greater certainty it allows over the correct functioning of the program.
+The separate unit holding the parse result has exactly one responsibility and is trivial to test.
+This approach slightly breaks with the object oriented principle of encapsulation by not hiding state behind the logic which acts on it but I feel the departure is justified by a more testable codebase.

 To enhance testability Oboe has also embraced dependency injection.
 This means that components do not create the further